PAWSLabUniversityOfPittsburgh/Fill-in-Blank-Questions/Fill_In_Blank_Python_Authoring/documentation/README.md

 #README
-The document is the same when you use Fill-in-Blank Java Authoring System
+Please refer to the _User Manual of Quizjet Authoring_ in Fill-in-Blank Authoring System